 }

-- Double Colon (::): It defines the operator for scope resolution.
+- The Double Colon (::) symbol specifies the operator responsible for resolving scope.

 Program: